eilrix/sc-parser/README.md

 # Soundcloud parser

-Collects all recent tracks from flollowing profiles and make a playlist
+Collects all recent tracks from following profiles and makes a playlist

 ## Install
 Node.js v12 or above